 Columbus Concealed Carry Lawyers

-If you have been charged with carrying a concealed weapon without an license, you need to hire an experienced criminal defense attorney to discuss the facts of your case and your options.
+If you have been charged with carrying concealed weapons felony charges without a license, you need to hire an experienced criminal defense attorney to discuss the facts of your case and your options.
 Contact Attorney Adam Burke of Burke, Meis & Associates today for your free consultation at (614) 280-9122.

 The Law concerning Carrying Concealed Weapons in Ohio